python-zeroconf/python-zeroconf/README.rst

   has been updated as its a common pattern to call for ServiceInfo when a ServiceBrowser handler fires.

-* Breaking change: Ensure listeners do not miss initial packets if Engine starts too quickly (#387) @bdraco
+* BREAKING CHANGE: Ensure listeners do not miss initial packets if Engine starts too quickly (#387) @bdraco

   When manually creating a zeroconf.Engine object, it is no longer started automatically.
   It must manually be started by calling .start() on the created object.